AgateTravel WeLiveToServe

 Sunset time: 16: 43 – 17: 12

-The sun sets very early this month, and you can only enjoy an average of daylight for about 10 hours.
-Therefore, if you want to make most of your visit during the day, you’d better start your itinerary early.
+The sun sets very early this month, and you can only enjoy an average daylight of about 10 hours.
+Therefore, if you want to make most of your time during the day, you’d better start your itinerary early.

-However, the good news is that there is plenty of sunshine in January, lasting an average of about 6 hours a day, which provides tourists with good conditions for taking more delightful travel photos.
+However, the good news is that there is plenty of sunshine in January, lasting an average of about 6 hours a day, which provides tourists with good visibility for taking more delightful photos of the mountain.

-Is It Worth It to Visit Mount Fuji in January?
+Is It Worth to Visit Mount Fuji in January?

-Yes, January is one of the best months to admire the snow-capped Mount Fuji due to the high visibility.
-Either from the Fuji Five Lakes region, such as Lake Kawaguchi and Lake Yamanaka, or from spots like the Chureito Pagoda in the Arakurayama Sengen Park, you can enjoy a full view of the creamier mountain.
+Yes, despite of the cold weather, January is one of the best months to visit Mount Fuji, because the visibility is high and you have higher chances to admire the snow-capped mountain clearly, either from the Fuji Five Lakes region,such as Lake Kawaguchi and Lake Yamanaka, or from spots like the Chureito Pagoda in the Arakurayama Sengen Park

-How to Stay Warm for a January Trip to Mount Fuji?
+How to Stay Warm during the Trip to Mount Fuji in January?

 Clothing

-In the day when the sun is absent and wind blows, you can wear thermal inner layers like the wool sweater or thick hoodie with fur linings plus a down coat outside to keep out the cold.
-In the sunny day, the temperature is not severely cold, so it’s okay for you to wear a wool coat as the out layer instead.
-As for the bottom, it’s necessary to add a thermal underwear inside your thick sweatpants regardless of the weather.
+In the day when the sun is absent and wind blows, you can wear thermal inner layers like the wool sweater or thick hoodie with fur linings plus a down coat to keep out the cold.
+In the sunny day, when the weather is not severely cold, it’s okay for you to wear a wool coat as the out layer instead.
+As for the bottom, it’s necessary to add a thermal underwear inside your thick sweatpants.

 Shoes

-Thick shoes like the snow boots are the best suppose you are going to stay under the mountain during your trip.
+Thick shoes like the snow boots are the best choices during your trip.
 Also, make sure your shoes are water-proof and anti-slip for there may be snow and ice on the ground.
 Besides, it would be nice to prepare several wool socks for extra warmth.

 Other Warming Measures